numerfolt/RPiTerrariaService/README.md

 ```

 ### Validate files
 Before starting the service, run the following command to avoid problems with missing files or wrong permissions.
-If it does not work, try fixing it manually with ```chown```.
+If it does not work, try fixing it manually with ```chown``` on the working directory (for the user specified in config.cfg and terraria.service).
 ```bash
 # Validate server and service files
 $ terraria checkfiles